ASKCOS/askcos-core/README.md

 $ git clone https://gitlab.com/mlpds_mit/askcos/askcos
 $ cd askcos/
 $ git lfs pull
-$ docker build -t askcos .
+$ docker build -t <image name> .
 ```

-__NOTE:__ For application deployment, double check the image tag used in the `docker-compose.yml` file and be sure to tag your newly built image with the same image name.
-Otherwise, the image tag used in `docker-compose.yml` will be pulled and deployed instead of the image that was just built.
+__NOTE:__ The image name should correspond with what exists in the `docker-compose.yml` file.
+When using the `deploy.sh` script, the image repository is substituted with the environment variable `ASKCOS_IMAGE_REGISTRY`.
+You can either give your image whatever custom name you'd like, or keep the name `askcos` which should work with the `docker-compose.yml` files as it exsists.

 ### Add Customization